 - Knee clearance under sinks

-These are just a few examples of Universal Design and the thought process used to create a living space which allows greater mobility and access for everyone, whether they need it or not.
+These are just a few examples of Universal Design and the thought process used to create a senior independent living space which allows greater mobility and access for everyone, whether they need it or not.
+Know more about senior living here.
+And if you’re looking for affordable senior apartment complexes, property management groups can help.